 The next furthest away from 50 – above or below – is likely to have the next greatest influence and so on.

-- I fit into about 63% of the adult working population, so nothing fancy there.
+- I fit into the greater mid-field (or about 63%) of the adult working population, so nothing fancy there.

 |The Big Five Factors||Describing a low range scoring person…||Percentile||Range||Describing a high range scoring person…|

 |Openness to experience||Traditionalist • down-to-earth • practical • conservative||61||Middle||Imaginative • open-minded • experimental|

 |Spontaneous • disorganised • prefers flexible plans||51||Middle||Conscientious • disciplined • efficient • well organised|

 |Extraversion||Reserved • formal • serious • quiet||24||Low||Outgoing • friendly • assertive • likes working with others|

 |Agreeableness||Hard-headed • sceptical • competitive • proud||27||Low||Compassionate • eager to please • good natured|